Building Relationships in Business: Putting Your MBA Degree to Work

 When you’re enrolled in an online MBA program, your curriculum can put iconic business leaders’ best practices at your fingertips.
 Walden’s Master of Business Administration (MBA) curriculum, for example, incorporates valuable insights from the renowned Keith Ferrazzi.
-Known for his thought leadership and passion for helping others achieve business success, Ferrazzi believes that the number-one success factor is how you handle relationships.
+Known for his thought leadership and passion for helping others achieve business success, Ferrazzi believes that the No. 1 success factor is how you handle relationships.
 The key, according to Ferrazzi, is to conduct every relationship with generosity, putting other people first.
 What does this entail?
-According to Ferrazzi, you must develop “relationship currency,” which has three distinct layers:*
+According to Ferrazzi, you must develop “relationship currency,” which has three distinct layers:1

 Universal currency: Be the kind of person others want to be around.

 Professional currency: Genuinely serve others rather than pushing your product.
 By doing so, you’ll help your product sell itself.